France Skipper Dupont To Make sacrifices For Olympics Bid - UrduPoint

 Dupont's France football counterpart, the Paris Saint-Germain superstar Kylian Mbappe is also keen to take part in the Games on home soil.

-San Antonio Spurs's French basketball player Victor Wembanyama is another who has said he wants to take part in the Olympics in his home city.
+San Antonio Spurs's French basketball player Victor Wembanyama is another who has said he wants to take part in the Olympics in the city where he grew up.

 In the other categories at the Top 14 awards ceremony, Dupont's Toulouse boss Ugo Mola won the prize for the coach of the season and Pau's 20-year-old centre Emilien Gailleton claimed the breakthrough player of the year award.